 Hydrating first thing in the morning has numerous health benefits.
 Hot water with half a fresh lemon squeezed into it can kick-start the metabolism and stimulate the digestive system.
 Brad Lande of Birchbox Man and Gwyneth Paltrow swear by its alkalizing properties.

 Starting the day with a wholesome breakfast can really set the tone of how your day unfolds, especially from a nutrition perspective.
 Early mornings offer a fresh supply of willpower so make the most of it!

 Joe Wicks aka The Body Coach, emphasizes the importance of loading up on protein and healthy fats at breakfast.
 According to this fitness guru, not eating an adequate breakfast will mean you are more tempted to graze all day long.
 A substantial and high protein breakfast will do wonders for your energy levels throughout the day.

 Breakfast does not need to be a sit-down event.
-A protein rich smoothie or a Bircher muesli are easily portable.
+A protein-rich smoothie or a Bircher muesli are both easily portable.
 However, if time allows, try and have breakfast with the family; connecting with people who are important to you will create a purposeful start to any day; even something as simple as texting your Mum or best friend can make a difference.